George Town, Cayman Islands: Government

 The Caymanian government offices are located in George Town.
 These offices include the Parliament of the Cayman Islands, the Court Houses and the Government Administration Building.
 The Government Administration Building houses the offices of the Premier and other members of Cabinet, the Deputy Governor and his staff as well as other elected officials and civil servants.
 The former Old Courts Building located at the corner of Shedden Road and Harbour Drive is now the National Museum of Grand Cayman.
 The building was built more than 150 years ago and has served the Caymanian government not only as a court building but as a jail and the island's first official Post Office.

 The Cayman Islands are a British Overseas Territory; however, they are given special autonomy when dealing with domestic affairs.
 Foreign affairs are the responsibility of the British appointed Governor and the British Government.
 The British Army will also be called to defend or assist the islands in the event of a natural disaster or military conflict.
 It is also trusted that the United States would assist the islands in time of need if the UK requests, seeing that the US is closer in proximity to the islands than the UK.

 Politics

 The politics of George Town is dominated by the People's Progressive Movement, who won 5 out of the 7 electoral districts in the city during the 2021 general election.
 They believe in introducing a nationwide welfare program, an increased financial presence in the UK, EU and US, reduced interference by the UK in domestic affairs and funding sustainable development projects across the islands.

+In 2022, George Town participated in the Platinum Jubilee Civic Honours to gain city status, with it being the first contest open to applicants from the overseas territories.
+It lost out to another British Overseas Territory capital of Stanley, Falkland Islands.